Nailed Knowledge Fetishes

 and scientific reference books to transform them beyond their mundane existence.

-Like their African namesakes, the books incorporate the energy into their
+Like their African namesakes, the books incorporate the energy into their form which alters their meaning.

 Intellectual Power Tools